jorgealves1986/micro-tm/README.md

 2.1 - Have skaffold installed on your operating system (https://skaffold.dev/).

-2.2 - On the command line on the folder "micro-task-manager" (where skaffold.yaml file is), type "skaffold dev".
+2.2 - On the command line on the folder where skaffold.yaml file is, type "skaffold dev".

 Notes: